louis-cai/louis-cai/README.md

 - 👋 Hi, I’m @louis-cai
 - 👀 I’m interested in game, movie.
-- 🌱 I’m currently learning english.
+- 🌱 I’m currently learning English.
-- 💞️ I’m looking to collaborate on to work in Canada.
+- 💞️ I’m looking to collaborate to work in Canada.
 - 📫 How to reach me ...

 ### Be in touch